jseluis/artificial_intelligence_for_trading/README.md

 * Advanced Portfolio Optimization: Portfolio optimization using alpha factors and risk factor models.

+* Natural Language Processing: How to build a Natural Language Processing pipeline.

+* Text Processing: Prepare text obtained from different sources for further processing, by cleaning, normalizing and splitting it into individual words or tokens.

+* Feature Extraction: Transform text using methods like Bag-of-Words, TF-IDF, Word2Vec and GloVE to extract features that you can use in machine learning models.

+* Financial Statements: How to scrape data from financial documents using Regular Expressions and BeautifulSoup

+* NLP Analysis: How to apply to NLP to financial statements

  Post Sentiment analysis
 * Machine Learning & Decision Trees: Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.